mctainsh/Esp32/UM98RTKServer/README.md

 # UM982 RTK Server with TTGO T-DisplayESP32-S3

-WARNING :  Do not run without real credentials or you IP may be blocked!!
+WARNING :  Do not run without real credentials or your IP may be blocked!!

 ![Wiring](https://github.com/mctainsh/Esp32/blob/main/UM98RTKServer/Photos/Wiring.png?raw=true)

-This project connects a UM982 RTK GNSS receiver to a TTGO T-Display ESP32 allow 1cm accuracy positioning.
+This project connects a UM982 RTK GNSS receiver to a TTGO T-Display-S3 allowing you to share RTK correction data with various networks.

+NOTE : ALthough the code is able to send data to two RTK casters, if one of the casters fails to receive the message the other will be delayed.
+I'm working on a better option where I daisy chain ESP-S2-Minis to handel more casters.

 I haven't included the STL for box as it is a mess.
 When I do a nice one, I will include it.